cciw-uk/data-protection/02 Amendments to manual.rst

 The trustees have the responsibility to ensure our practices and policies are in line with the good of our campers and officers, and data protection law.
-A helpful GDPR checklist that the committee should read is found in the ICO document `Data Protection by design and default
+A helpful GDPR checklist that the trustees should read is found in the ICO document `Data Protection by design and default
 <https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/accountability-and-governance/data-protection-by-design-and-default/>`_.